ChristianWSmith/godot4-template/README.md

 # Godot 4 Template

+A fast way to get the core of a project stood up.

 ## Getting Started
-- Copy this repo template.
+- Create a new repository using this repo template.
 - Run `start.sh` using bash.
 Windows users will need to `choco install wget zip`.
 - Remove whatever you don't need.
 - Develop your game!